 FOSSA can import code from cloud-based Version Control System (VCS) providers such as GitHub.com.
-By choosing this import method, FOSSA looks at your code to "guess" the dependencies brought in.
-While less accurate, this method gets results with minimal configuration and automatically sets up deep integrations such as webhooks, scheduled updates, and publish code/review pull request statuses.
+By choosing this import method, FOSSA looks at your code to analyze the dependencies brought in.
+This method gets immediate results with minimal configuration and automatically configures webhooks, scheduled updates, and publish code/review pull request statuses.

 Pick this method if:

 - You want a quick setup to test integrations

 - You want to bulk-audit hundreds of repositories

 - You have numerous codebases that are small and relatively simple

 To import from one of our supported cloud VCS providers, connect your service account (i.e. your GitHub, Bitbucket, or GitLab account) to your FOSSA account from the Project Imports Page.
 If you signed in to FOSSA using a cloud VCS provider account, it will already be connected.